 My top 4 favorite bike rides in Sonoma County for leisure or easier, flatter terrain are:

-- Chileno Valley Road: No matter how you loop this route, Chileno Valley Road is a must do for any ability of cyclist.
+- Chileno Valley Road: No matter how you loop this route, Chileno Valley Road is a must-do for a cyclist of any ability.
 There are some steep roads surrounding it, but if you are willing to conquer Wilson Hill, you will have one of the most beautiful views around.
 If you want to keep it easier, stay on Chileno Valley Road to Tomales.
 There is a great bakery in Tomales with amazing sweet and savory focaccia bread only sold on the weekends and they run out fast!
 Motivation to push the pace!
 It is a nice rolling terrain with beautiful views of creameries, happy cows and goats, and even a family of swans.
 I use this area for recovery rides as well as an irreplaceable outlet into Tomales Bay, Bodega, or beyond.

 - West Dry Creek Road: You haven’t lived until you ride in Healdsburg nice and mellow (or as fast as you want, but why) on West Dry Creek Road!
 There are many route options here where you can add on to the steep surrounding climbs, or just keep it a nice wine cruise.
 You can cut over on multiple roads like Lambert Bridge Road or Lytton Springs Road to loop around.
 It is one of my favorite rides, and I have been known to stop at a winery or two along the way, because… well, wine not.